 Final Cost Sharing Report

 With the use of ‘companion accounts’ the procedure for reporting and tracking of cost shared expenditures should be straightforward.
-At the end of an award, total amounts and sources of all cost sharing expenses, if any, must be submitted to OSP through an updated version of the Cost Sharing ID Form along with a detail listing as backup to the form.
+Upon closeout, departments should verify cost share information, confirm the cost sharing commitment has been met and coordinate with OSP Research Finance to resolve any cost sharing discrepancies as described in the Cost Share Policy.
 The deadline for submission of this report is ordinarily 90 days after the award end date.

 Final Financial Report